Abhishek-2502/Java_Jenkins_Docker_Setup_Cloud/README.md

-# Java, Jenkins, Docker, Docker Compose and Docker Hub Setup on Instance with Ubuntu
+# Java, Jenkins, Docker, Docker Compose and Docker Hub Setup on an Instance with Ubuntu

 This guide outlines the steps to install and configure Java, Jenkins, Docker, Docker Compose and Docker Hub on Ubuntu.